dplocki/podcast-downloader/README.md

 ## File types filter

 Podcasts are mostly stored as `*.mp3` files.
-By default Podcast Downloader looks just for them, ignoring all others.
+By default Podcast Downloader looks just for them, ignoring all others types.

 If your podcast supports other types of media files, you can specified the file filters.
-Provide the  extension for the file (like `.mp3`) and type of link in RSS feed itself (for `mp3` it is `audio/mpeg`).
+Provide the  extension of the file (like `.mp3`) and type of link in RSS feed itself (for `mp3` it is `audio/mpeg`).

 If you don't know the type of the file, you can look for it in the RSS file.
 Seek for `enclosure` tags, should looks like this: